lambdaclass/concrete/ROADMAP.md

 buy independent code generation before Concrete can justify owning those lower layers itself.

+Execution discipline: build this phase as thin executable vertical slices, not as a backend-framework rewrite followed by a distant first program.
+Every slice must end with an eligible fixture running through interpreter, LLVM, and QBE;
+the same commit adds its capability row, differential observation, negative or mutation case, and retained failure artifacts.
+A refactor-only slice is allowed only when an existing LLVM behavior/IR parity gate consumes it immediately and the next QBE slice names it as a prerequisite.
+Do not land unused interfaces, generic plugin machinery, speculative target abstractions, or a second representation merely because a future backend might need them.

+First executable milestone (before broad preflight completion): compile `fn main() -> Int { return 42; }` through cleaned SSA into typed QBE IL, validate it, invoke the pinned QBE toolchain, assemble/link it, observe clean stdout and exit status 42, and compare that structured observation with interpreter and LLVM. `--emit-qbe`, `--backend qbe`, unavailable-tool diagnostics, no-fallback behavior, and a debug bundle containing source/Core/SSA/QBE IL/tool facts must all work for this one program.
+Then expand in this order unless a failing oracle forces a different dependency: branches/phi -> direct calls -> integer widths and casts -> checked arithmetic/traps -> stack memory -> globals/strings -> aggregates/enums -> indirect/extern calls -> builtins -> test mode.
+Each step must stay runnable; no "all operations implemented, testing later" batch.

+LLVM-refactor rule: moving existing code behind `CodegenInput`, layout facts, the runtime manifest, or the backend driver must initially produce byte-identical LLVM IR for the gated corpus.
+If byte identity is impossible or undesirable, the slice must state the exact textual change, prove equal native observations in debug/release modes, run LLVM validation, and add a regression for the changed invariant.
+QBE progress cannot be used to waive LLVM evidence.

 0a.
 Introduce an immutable `CodegenInput` wrapper around cleaned
     `ValidatedSSA`, plus `CodegenFacts` derived once per program: target-neutral type/layout facts, function signatures, symbol identities, module-local